chrisxmccormack/alth-firebase-dev/README.md

 3.  **Configure Admin UID in Rules**:
     - Open the `firestore.rules` file.
     - Find the line with the placeholder `'YOUR_ADMIN_UID_HERE'`.
-    - Replace the placeholder with the same System Admin UID you set in your `.env.local` file.
+    - **You must replace this placeholder** with the same System Admin UID you set in your `.env.local` file.
+If you don't, the admin features and other parts of the app will not work correctly.
 4.  **Deploy Rules**: From your project root, run:
     ```bash
     firebase deploy --only firestore:rules
     ```
+    You should see a "Deploy complete!" message.
+If you see any errors, double-check that you replaced the admin UID placeholder correctly.

 ### Authorized Domains